guylyons/guy-hugo/content/posts/2018/using-bat.md

 <div class="note">For some **cat** basics and more: http://tldp.org/LDP/abs/html/basic.html
 </div>

 But lately **bat** has become my go to command, and offers some decent improvements over its predecessor, for peaking at files quickly when in the terminal.

 It has Syntax highlighting, Git integration, and automatic paging, to name some features.
+I will typically pipe other commands thru bat for parsing, where I can get a nice, clean view of what the code or script would look like in my editor.

 Take a look at sharkdp's GitHub page, try it out, and overall be a happier developer in your terminal: